 Now is not the time to let down our guard.
 Simple behaviors can keep us all safe from COVID-19.

 Twenty-Four Seven: A podcast about caregiving

 The Texas Public Radio podcast, “Twenty-Four Seven: A Podcast About Caregiving,” presents a thoughtful and helpful tool offering guidance to families and friends with loved ones experiencing dementia.
-Catch up with the eight episodes of Season Two as longtime NPR journalist Kitty Eisele expands her personal story about caring for her dad to the experiences of many families.
+In season three, host and longtime NPR journalist Kitty Eisele explores the importance of how caregivers are portrayed in popular culture.
 The podcast is proudly sponsored by The University of Texas Health Science Center at San Antonio and its Biggs Alzheimer’s Institute.